This statement is for the financial year ended 30 June 2019.

 Which? takes a zero tolerance approach to slavery and human trafficking.
 We are committed to ensuring that they do not take place in our businesses and we take steps to ensure that they do not take place in our supply chains.
 These steps taken are monitored on a regular basis.

 As a UK-based organisation which seeks to empower consumers through charitable and commercial activity, Which? works primarily within the areas of publishing, trader endorsement and legal and financial guidance and advice.
 We consider the sectors in which we operate and our supply chains to be at lower risk of slavery.
 We undertook an initial process review in 2016 to ensure we were compliant with the UK’s Modern Slavery Act which came into force in October 2015.
-We continue to undertake annual reviews to ensure we have appropriate procedures in place and are satisfied that we remain compliant.
+We continue to undertake annual reviews to ensure we have appropriate procedures in place and are satisfied that we do.
+No breaches of the Modern Slavery Act 2015 were reported during the year.

 Our supply chain